Fundamental Microscopic Properties as Predictors of Large-Scale Quantities of Interest: Validation through Grain Boundary Energy Trends: Methods

 At the time of writing, the OpenKIM repository contains the computed symmetric tilt GB energies from 304 IPs \cite{watersAutomatedDeterminationGrain2023}.
 As an example, \cref{fig:gb_energy} shows results for aluminum IPs in OpenKIM for the GB energy versus tilt angle for different symmetric tilt boundaries (referred to as ``GB energy curves'' from here on).
 A total of 1590 GB energy curves were extracted from OpenKIM through queries to the public facing database, of which 1269 are from FCC structures.
 153 results were removed whose predicted GB energies are below -0.1 or greater than 100 J/m$^2$, which may indicate calculation failures.
 For example, IPs that do not have FCC as a ground state may experience a relaxation to the body-centered cubic (BCC) structure, or exhibit alternating twins within the bulk away from the GB.
 Finally, 76 pair potential results were removed from the analysis pool, as they are lacking the many-body density-dependent terms necessary for metallic materials \cite{vitekPairPotentialsAtomistic1996}.
 This leaves 1040 GB energy curves across four tilt axes: [001], [110], [111], [112].

-The empirically determined scaling coefficient ($E_0$) for the retained GB energy curves requires that we calculate the unscaled GB energy LM model predictions (i.e. \cref{eq:cov1} with $E_0$ set to 1) for 40 unique cases (4 tilt axis $\times$ 10 species).
+The empirically determined scaling coefficient ($E_0$) for the retained GB energy curves requires that we calculate the unscaled GB energy LM model predictions (i.e., \cref{eq:cov1} with $E_0$ set to 1) for 40 unique cases (4 tilt axis $\times$ 10 species).
 These unscaled results are computed using the \texttt{wield} code, available on Github \cite{runnelsSolidsgroupWIELDRepository}.
 The non-dimensional temperature parameter ($\sigma/\alpha$) is set to 0.175 and the window scaling parameter ($\lambda$) is set to 0.5, determined to be suitable for FCC structures in previous work \cite{runnelsbrandonscottModelEnergyMorphology2015, runnelsAnalyticalModelInterfacial2016}.
 The lattice constants used in the LM model calculations, given in \cref{tab:matl_params}, are taken as an average over the IP predictions extracted from OpenKIM (removing outliers).

 The scaling factor $E_0$ for each IP and species combination is calculated using a least-squares approach across all four tilt axes.
 This calculation across tilt axes leads to the final dataset of 300 scaling coefficients from which we work.
 As a demonstration, the analytical LM model for four tilt axes with aluminum are shown in \cref{fig:gb_energy}.
 The average of the GB energy simulation results is compared with the analytical model using the average scaling coefficient.
-This average scaling coefficient is only used for demonstration purposes here and is calculated across all 234 unique IP models that were used.
+This average scaling coefficient is only used for demonstration purposes here and is calculated across all 235 unique IP models that were used.
+(See the SI for the references of all IPs used and a breakdown by model type.)